Mission of the Equifax Inc. Board of Directors

 As an alternative to term limits, the Governance Committee, in conjunction with the Chief Executive Officer and the Chairman of the Board, will formally review each director's contribution to the Board annually.
 This will also allow each director the opportunity to conveniently confirm his/her desire to continue as a member of the Board.

 The Board believes that the current retirement age of 72 (age 65 for employee-directors) is appropriate, as stipulated in Section 2.5 of the Bylaws.
-A director reaching normal retirement age, or a director who changes his/her employer or otherwise has a significant change in job responsibilities or other business or professional relationship, shall submit his/her resignation.
+Directors will not be nominated for election or re-election to the Board after their 72nd birthday (65th birthday for Directors who are also employees of the Company) and shall serve until his or her current term has expired.
+A director who changes his/her employer or otherwise has a significant change in job responsibilities or other business or professional relationship, shall offer to submit his/her resignation.

 14. Board Compensation Review; Director Stock Ownership Guidelines